And Life Goes On

 And Life Goes On (زندگی و دیگر هیچ Zendegi va digar hich; also called Life, and Nothing More...) is a 1992 Iranian film directed by Abbas Kiarostami.
 It was screened in the Un Certain Regard section at the 1992 Cannes Film Festival.
-It is considered the second film in Kiarostami's Koker trilogy.
+It is the second film in Kiarostami's so-called Koker trilogy.

-After the 1990 earthquake in Iran that killed over 30,000 people, Kiarostami went to search for the stars of his previous film Where Is the Friend's Home?.
-This film is a semi-fictional work based on these events, shot in a documentary-style.
-It shows a director (played by Farhad Kheradmand) on this journey through the country in the aftermath of the earthquake.
+After the 1990 earthquake in Iran that killed over 30,000 people, Kiarostami went to search for the stars of his previous film Where Is the Friend's Home?; this film is a semi-fictional work based on that search.
+Shot in a documentary-style, it shows a director (played by Farhad Kheradmand) on this journey through the country in the aftermath of the devastating earthquake.